Vilsepi/after/README.md

 ## Roadmap

-- [ ] Do not recommend a venue that has no beers to recommend (Or at least pad the recommended beers from the checkins of the venue)
+- [ ] Do not recommend a venue that has no beers to recommend (or at least pad the recommended beers from the checkins of the venue)
 - [ ] Add a radar which shows where afterwork is active (if several people have checked in lately in the same venue)
-- [ ] Show no rating if beer rating is 0
+- [ ] Prettify ratings (show no rating if beer rating is 0)
 - [ ] Show distance to venue from user's current location
 - [ ] Show a treasure map of the night for brave adventurers
-- [x] Switch to whitelisting categories.
-Currently there's way too many cafes and restaurants which are not suitable for afterwork.
-- [x] For recommended beers, show the global rating instead of the rating of a single person in the latest checkin
-- [x] Filter recommended venues by category (only show bars, pubs, restaurants) in the backend, instead of banning venues one-by-one in the frontend
-- [x] Instead of basing recommendations on randomly picked latest checkins, first pick bars and then fetch top-rated beers there

 ## License and attribution